-Start an herb garden Plant chives, parsley, rosemary, sage, savory, tarragon, and thyme.
+Start an herb garden with chives, parsley, rosemary, sage, savory, tarragon, and thyme.
 Sow seeds of arugula, chervil, cilantro, and dill.

 Use succulents for fire protection In addition to their sturdiness, foliage colors, and sculptural forms, succulents contain lots of water in their leaves.
 This makes them an excellent choice for fire-scaping (landscaping to prevent or minimize fire damage).
 Aloe, cotyledon, crassula, echeveria, and sedum are all good options.